4 min read

 Morocco's seedy, bohemian wonderland.

-Originating as a Phoenician trading port, the Greeks claimed that the city was named Tingis after Atlas's daughter.
+Originating as a Phoenician trading port, the Greeks claimed the city was named Tingis after Atlas's daughter.
 Yet, the modern Arabic and Berber translation is Ṭanjah (طَنجة, ⵟⴰⵏⴵⴰ).

 Following nearly three millennia as a cultural nexus on the Mediterranean, in 1923, Tangier became an international zone controlled by colonial powers.
 The result was a cosmopolitan society where Muslims, Christians, and Jews existed amidst reciprocal tolerance.